scalawithcats/scala-with-cats/src/pages/monads/index.typ

 to sequence computations ignoring some complication.
-However, functors are limited in that they only allow this complication to occur once at the beginning of the sequence.
+However, functors are limited in that they only allow this complication to occur once, at the beginning of the sequence.
 They don't account for further complications at each step in the sequence.